 The Intel® Xeon® processor E5 family enables superior virtualization performance and a flexible, efficient, and secure data center that is fully equipped for the cloud.

 The Intel® Xeon® processor 6500 series delivers intelligent and scalable performance optimized for efficient data center virtualization.

 The Intel® Xeon® processor E7 family features flexible virtualization that automatically adapts to the diverse needs of a virtualized environment with built-in hardware assists.

-Desktop virtualization, using PCs powered by 3rd generation Intel® Core™ vPro™ processors with Intel VT, can improve IT security, management, and control, while reducing complexity.
-Desktop virtualization can also improve application performance and responsiveness and increase the efficiency of data center resources.
+Intelligent Desktop Virtualization, using PCs powered by 4th generation Intel® Core™ vPro™ processors with Intel VT, can improve IT security, management, and control, while reducing complexity.
+Intelligent Desktop Virtualization can also improve application performance and responsiveness and increase the efficiency of data center resources.

 1. Intel® Virtualization Technology (Intel® VT) requires a computer system with an enabled Intel® processor, BIOS, virtual machine monitor (VMM) and, for some uses, certain platform software enabled for it.
 Functionality, performance, or other benefits will vary depending on hardware and software configurations and may require a BIOS update.
 Software applications may not be compatible with all operating systems.
 Please check with your application vendor.